-The design communication is not limited to the visual messages and notifications that display when a user interacts with the design.
+The design communication is not limited to the visual messages and notifications that are displayed when a user interacts with the design.
 Everything presented visually on an interface is a communication towards its users.

-Take care of building blocks of visual design like text, images, styles, labels, titles, icons, colors, audios, videos, hierarchy, whitespace, etc.
+Take care of building blocks of visual design like text, images, styles, labels, titles, icons, colors, audio, videos, hierarchy, whitespace, etc.

 “How well we communicate is determined not by how well we say things, but how well we are understood.” –Andrew Grove

 Design is communication.
 While communicating, we always want to be clearly understood by our audience.
 Similarly, while creating the design, choose your visual elements carefully as they are speaking to your users.
 Get continuous feedback from your users to make your communication more effective.